For this test, I put a bunch of Fujifilm APS-C prime lenses on the full-frame Nikon Z6 to see what sort of image circle the different lenses produced.

 Also, f2 on a longer lens like this produces a much nicer separation compared to the wider lenses.
 So you still get some nice bokeh.

-For street photography, you can get some great reach, but 75mm isn’t too extreme where you can’t use it indoors, which makes this lens a fantastic general-purpose long lens.
+For street photography, you can get some great reach, but 75mm isn’t too extreme that you can’t use it indoors, which makes this lens a fantastic general-purpose long lens.
 Plus it’s very small which I appreciate.

 Fujinon 50mm f2 Image Circle